A welcome to Woodlands from the Headteacher

 We hope you will find our website a useful resource and a source of information irrespective of whether you are a parent or carer, a potential member of staff or someone looking for a suitable school.
 Woodlands provides a unique and personalised approach to learning and development support.
 Our motto is that we ‘create empowered lives’ and we aim to do this for everyone who comes into contact with us.
 We strongly believe that education, coupled with high quality support, leads to people being able to take control of their own lives and destinies.
 To this end, we are constantly developing our service offer to meet the needs of each young person by training our staff as specialists, using research led practice and innovation whilst also offering an exciting, enjoyable learning experience.
 Please do read our Annual Report which gives a clear overview of our school.

 We provide a range of opportunities for very young children and their parents or carers to come into the school, use the facilities and share their experiences with other people.
-We offer an inclusive service to our families; providing support for more than a child’s learning and development.
+We offer an inclusive service to our families, providing support for more than a child’s learning and development.
 We guide families through various support assessment processes.
-Our Family Team offers help in a variety of ways; improving communication, guiding families to services, support and opportunities.
+Our Family Team offers help in a variety of ways by improving communication, guiding families to services, support and opportunities.

 Our assessment nursery caters for children from the age of two, to attend sessions to develop their skills, some in readiness for inclusion and possible mainstream education.
 Our teaching provision is dynamic and all pupils have individual learning programmes which is based upon their Education, Health and Care Plans (EHCPs).

-We promote high quality practice in supporting those with physical difficulties in schools across Plymouth through our successful Outreach Team.
+We promote high quality practice in supporting those with physical difficulties in schools across Plymouth through our successful Outreach Service.